readingdancer/Iconic/README.md

 Use V2 for Umbraco 8\
 Use V1 for Umbraco 7

-### Upgrading to Iconic V5
+### :warning: IMPORTANT: Upgrading to Iconic V5
 The new version 5 of Iconic is built as a <a href="https://learn.microsoft.com/en-us/aspnet/core/razor-pages/ui-class?view=aspnetcore-6.0&tabs=visual-studio" target="_blank">Razor Class Library</a> (RCL).
 The dll generated contains all the files that otherwise would go into your `app_plugins` folder.

-If you are upgrading from previous Iconic versions, you will need to remove the Iconic files contained in the `app_plugins` folder.
+If you are upgrading from previous Iconic versions, follow these steps (you shouldn't lose any data if you follow the instructions):
+- Uninstall the previous Iconic package from your project
+- Clean the project (manually delete the bin and obj folders)
+- Delete any iconic folders from C:\Users\you-user\.nuget\packages, like Our.Iconic and Our.Iconic.Core
+- Install the 5.x.x version